Skip To Main Content

 DEVELOPING LIFELONG LEARNERS FROM THE START

-HHCA’s Lower School curriculum is designed to provide each student with a strong foundation for intellectual, social and spiritual growth.
+Lower School at HHCA is designed to give students a strong foundation for intellectual, social and spiritual growth.
 A safe, nurturing environment encourages an early love of learning and positive character development while engaging students in authentic, Christ-centered learning challenges.
+Just the right balance of structure and exploration is provided throughout the curriculum to reach each student’s maximum potential in all areas of development.

 INTELLECTUALLY GIFTED (IG) PROGRAM